The Clearinghouse for Military Family Readiness

 The College of Agricultural Sciences eLearning department works directly with faculty at University Park as well as other Commonwealth campuses.
 We provide one-on-one support to subject matter experts (SME) that are developing technical content for online education.
 Specifically, our Instructional Designers help to create courses based on authentic learning objectives and meaningful assessments.
-We also help instructors understand and use Canvas (Penn State’s learning management system) and the best practices to support student learning.
-Due to the unique agricultural and scientific contexts, our online courses contain a variety of multimedia, including high-resolution photography and high-definition video.
-In addition, our courses utilize technology tools like interactive charts and embedded knowledge checks to increase student engagement and comprehension.
+We also help instructors understand and use Canvas and best practices to support student learning.
+To help students grasp the unique agricultural and scientific contexts they are studying, our online courses contain a variety of multimedia, including high-resolution photography and high-definition video.
+In addition, our courses utilize technology like interactive charts and embedded knowledge checks to increase student engagement and comprehension.
 Agriculture students need a personalized view of precise environments and we strive to make the learning process as relevant as possible.

 College of Ag eLearning courses are designed and developed solely in Canvas.
-To support social collaboration, students participate in asynchronous learning opportunities through Discussions, Adobe Connect, and Zoom.
-Integrated labs, case studies, and project-based assessments provide rich and effective learning.
+To support collaboration, students may participate in asynchronous discussions or synchronous sessions via Zoom.
+Integrated labs, case studies, and project-based assessments provide rich and effective learning opportunities.
 Our course portfolio includes Associate, Undergraduate, and Graduate degree programs, as well as Graduate certificate options.
-We offer these online courses to both residential and virtual students through the Digital Learning Cooperative and the World Campus.
+We offer these online courses to both residential and online students through the Digital Learning Cooperative and the World Campus.
 Please visit http://agsci.psu.edu/elearning/programs for more information about online degree and certificate programs.

 Contact: Akbar Khouzani, email@example.com